-Spring Detox Foods for Dogs
+Spring Detox Foods Dogs

 Spring detox foods help dogs naturally cleanse after winter’s heavy meals and less activity.
 Green beans and peas support kidney health, while blueberries and apples provide liver-loving antioxidants.
 Lightly steamed vegetables maximize nutrient absorption.
 Watermelon hydrates.
 Parsley adds kidney support.
 Start small—mix tiny amounts into regular meals to avoid tummy troubles.
 Organic produce reduces pesticide exposure, which defeats the detox purpose entirely.
 A proper spring cleanse takes 6-8 weeks, and there’s much more to consider for safety.